Protocols

 A protocol adapter gives a tool a common shape.

-Before shared protocols, every AI app needed custom integrations for every service: one way to talk to GitHub, another way to talk to a database, another way to read local files, and so on.
+Before shared protocols, every AI app wound up with its own pile of one-off integrations: one way to talk to GitHub, another way to talk to a database, another way to read local files, and so on.

-A protocol gives tool builders a common shape.
+A protocol gives tool builders a shared shape.
 If a host supports that protocol, it can connect to many compatible adapters.
 If an adapter speaks that protocol, many hosts can use it.

 In practice